An Ultimate Guide to All Beaches in Malta

 An Ultimate Guide to all beaches in Malta

-Golden Bay is a large sandy beach located in the far north of the island and another of the very popular beaches in Malta.
+Golden Bay is a large sandy beach in the far north of the island and another very popular beach in Malta.

-A wide stretch of golden sand that gently leans into turquoise blue water and nestled within a cliff face in North West Malta offers some of the most spectacular sunset views and a great sunbathing experience.
+This wide, golden sandy beach that gently leans into the turquoise waters, nestled within a cliff, offers some of the most spectacular sunset views and a great sunbathing experience.

-Beach is located around quieter, more unspoiled Maltese countryside giving you the opportunity to take some walks and explore the area.
+Golden Bay Beach is located within quieter, more unspoiled Maltese countryside giving you the opportunity to take some picturesque walks and explore the area.

-It’s very easy to reach by public transport and car, although parking can be a challenge on weekends.
+It’s easily accessible by both public transport and car, although parking can be a challenge on weekends.

 An Ultimate Guide to all beaches in Malta

-Gájn Tuffieà is my favourite beach of all time in Malta.
+Gájn Tuffieha is my absolute favourite beach in Malta.

-This somewhat more remote bay located right next to Golden Bay, can only be accessed by a long flight of steps, hence it is less crowded and hosts slightly more of an adult crowd.
-It is a stunning beach, if not one of the best beaches in Malta.
+This somewhat more remote bay located right next to Golden Bay can only be reached by a long flight of stairs, hence it’s less crowded and hosts slightly more of an adult crowd.
+It’s a stunning beach if not one of the best beaches in Malta.
+It was definitely my favourite beach to visit at any time of the year.

-There is a slightly bohemian feel to this beach, with its red sands, quirky restaurants with comfortable loungers and swings and little fires and BBQs lit in the evening by the locals.
+There is a slightly bohemian feel to this beach, with its red sands and boho Sangrita restaurant with comfortable loungers and swings.
+In the evenings, locals light small fires and enjoy barbecuing.
+Stay for the evening, you will not regret it!

-Riviera Bay is also surrounded by tranquil Maltese countryside perfect for a walk if you get tired of too much relaxation.
+Riviera Bay is also surrounded by serene Maltese countryside, perfect for a walk when you get tired of too much relaxation.

 An Ultimate Guide to all beaches in Malta